Next year's application round opens on January 22. By then this

 work, who is part of it and what they look at.

-If you have not heard from us before the beginning of April you
+If you have not heard from us the week after Easter you know

-know that you will most likely not be offered a place.
-Everybody
+that you will most likely not be offered a place.
+Everybody will be

-will be notified but the ones not called for an interview may have
+notified but the ones not called for an interview may have to wait

-to wait a little longer.
-The official notification of selection
+a little longer.
+The official notification of selection results

-want you to let us know if you decide to say no so that we as soon
+we want you to let us know if you decide to say no so that we as

-as possible can offer the place to the next person on the waiting
+soon as possible can offer the place to the next person on the

 March 1 - Last application day